Bloom (Tasmin Archer album)

-Bloom is the second full-length album by British singer-songwriter Tasmin Archer, released on 25 March 1996.
+Bloom is the second studio album by British singer-songwriter Tasmin Archer, released on 25 March 1996 by EMI Records.

 Background and recording

 Archer started working on a follow-up to her successful debut album Great Expectations in late 1994, after the release of the Elvis Costello covers EP Shipbuilding early in the year.
 While continuing to work with her songwriting partner John Hughes, Bloom marked her first album without longtime collaborator John Beck, who played and co-wrote most of her debut album and left her in the middle of 1993.